syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 ### Absolute relative positioning

-Along with the relative positioning SfPopupLayout can be displayed at an absolute x,y coordinate, from the relative position of the specified view by using the following method.
+The SfPopupLayout can be displayed at an absolute x,y coordinate with relative positioning from the relative position of the specified view by using the following method.

 #### SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)

-To open the SfPopupLayout in specific X,Y coordinates relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)` property as shown in the following code snippet.
+To open the SfPopupLayout in the specific X,Y coordinate relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)` property.

  % tabs %}
  {% highlight xaml %}